 authority negotiations, litigation support and audit defence in the financial services industry and other industries for well known

-Europe and has conducted many in-depth financial and economic analyses throughout the financial services industry.
-Current at 01 January 2014
+European regions and has conducted many in-depth financial and economic analyses throughout the financial services industry.
+Current at 11 February 2009

 The Tax Institute is a Recognised Tax Agent Association (RTAA) under the Tax Agent Services Regulations 2009.